Opening Date: 13 June 2016

 - NSW local councils (and their Section 355 committees) operating under the Local Government Act (1993).

 Incorporated not-for-profit bodies are organisations that are registered and approved as not-for-profit bodies by NSW Fair Trading.
+Generally, this may include;

 Those not eligible to apply include:

 - State and Federal Government agencies and their entities (including NSW Government schools, Area Health Services and public hospitals).
 However, these organisations should consider whether they have an incorporated-not-for-profit body (such as a P&C Association or hospital auxiliary) that may be eligible to apply for funding.

 Can not-for-profit groups make a joint application?

 - An application needs to be made by a single organisation which will accept responsibility for the delivery of the project if the application is successful.
 However the involvement of other supporting organisations and project partners as co-contributors can be detailed in your application.

 Our organisation is not incorporated, is there any way we can apply for funding?

 - No – You need to become incorporated.
 Dial 1800 502 042 for the Registry of Co-operatives and Associations at NSW Fair Trading to assist you to become incorporated.